 We wrapped up our excursion with a coffee from Puerto Viejo Tostadores de Kaffe.
 In addition to being a local, corner café it is also a coffee roasting laboratory.

 If you choose to venture off the beaten path keep safety in mind as you would anywhere else.
 This side trip will make your friends who have visited Puerto Penasco in the past think you were in a different town.
 I know mine did.

 Fun Things To Do Just Outside Town

 Stand-up Paddleboard (SUP), Kayak or Golf

 A short drive from the tourist center is the Laguna Del Mar Community.
-Here you will find a 9-hole golf course (the other 9 holes are under development) as well as nearly 100 acres of salt water lagoons ideal for Stand Up Paddle-boarding (SUP) and kayaking.
+Here you will find a 9-hole golf course (the other 9 holes are under development) as well as nearly 100 acres of saltwater lagoons ideal for Stand Up Paddle-boarding (SUP) and kayaking.
 SUPs and Kayaks are available on-site for rental.
-Additionally, these waterways are an idyllic spot for viewing wildlife including seagulls, egrets, eagles, and hawks and more.
+Additionally, these waterways are an idyllic spot for viewing wildlife including seagulls, egrets, eagles, hawks, and more.

 Paella at El Tapeo

 Believe it or not, this was a first for me.
 I am not a fish person.
 While I do enjoy most shellfish, I’m allergic to oysters.
 I get a little nervous about eating things like this because I never know what is hidden among the good stuff.
 However, I was able to verify with the cook that there were no oysters.
 So glad I did.
 This dish was not only beautiful it was delicious.
 The crustaceans and bivalves were extremely fresh and bursting with flavor.
 The chorizo provided just the right amount of heat.
 El Tapeo presented us with a picture-perfect meal.